cgbann14/writing/src/guide-to-stele-1.md

-﻿#Guide to Reading the First Eight Years of the Quota Lists#
+#Guide to Reading the First Eight Years of the Quota Lists#

 The Athenian Tribute Quota Lists recorded the aparchai on four stelae for the 49(???ATL number) years of tribute collection.
 I edited the first eight years of the lists, which are inscribed on Stele 1.
 Years 1-7 are inscribed on the obverse face and Year 8 is inscribed on the right lateral face.